dominique-boerner/mukosoft-app/README.md

 ### Testing
 To test NestJS we use the [NestJS own testing library](https://www.npmjs.com/package/@nestjs/testing).

+## Preparations

+To run the applications nodejs is mandatory.
+To do this, go to the [NodeJS website](https://nodejs.org/en/) and download the necessary version for the operating system.

 ## Run via Docker

 The easiest way to launch the front-end and back-end is via Docker.
 To do this, simply run the following command in the root directory: